Google Home vs Amazon Echo: Smart speaker showdown 2018

 Google has a Broadcast feature, which sends a recorded message out to all of the speakers in your home.
 It’s not quite as convenient or as useful as Amazon’s feature.

-Google is bringing its call feature to the UK soon, which will let you call UK phone numbers for free from your Home device.
-Outband calls look as though they’re coming from your phone.
 Amazon has launched a similar service in the US, although there’s no UK release date for this feature yet.

 Google Home vs Amazon Echo – Conclusion

 Both are great products, and the choice between them is likely to come down to what you want to do.
 Google Home is more natural to converse with and a little smarter out of the box.
 If you’re largely looking for a personal assistant, it’s the best choice.
 Google’s Cast integration makes it brilliant for anyone with a Chromecast or Cast-enabled speakers, too.
+And, it now has parity with Amazon in terms of smart home support (bar the odd product), app control and routines.

 Which of these assistants do you want to, er, assist you?
 Tweet us @TrustedReviews